 Do you blog for fun?
 What about for business?
 Do you blog for fame?
-The reasons behind blogging are numerous, but one thing remains; when you blog, you need a platform.
+The reasons behind blogging are numerous, but one thing remains; when you blog, you need a blogging platform.
 If blogging is not a business for you, then using a free platform like Blogger is probably the approach you will want to take.
-However, for those who use their blogging more professionally, owning the domain name and self-hosting the blog is the way to go using WordPress.
+However, for those who use their blogging more professionally, owning the domain name having a self-hosted blog using WordPress is the way to go.

 There are a few points that people seem to most often get confused about when looking at using WordPress.
 Remember, it’s wordpress.org, NOT wordpress.com.
 In addition, WordPress is free- however, domain names and hosting costs are not.
 So what do these terms mean?